softbrix/stureby-index/Readme.md

   }
 ```

+### Options

+* storageFactory (undefined) - override the persistant storage to use
+* flushTime (500) - the time in milliseconds between flushing changes back to persisted storage
+* persist (true) - should we persist the index to file or just keep it in memory

 ## Why Stureby?
 Stureby is a small area in the southern suburbs of Stockholm, Sweden.
 This is a
 calm and child friendly area having mostly small houses and private villas.